twilight-wizard/nixmentors/Lab3-NFS-LDAP-DNS/Lab3.md

 Run ``exit`` to go back to root user

-* Set up a hosts file on nfs_server to map each ip address in your network to the common name given in the vagrant file.
+* Set up a hosts file on nfsserver to map each ip address in your network to the common name given in the vagrant file.

 Add the following lines to /etc/hosts
 ```shell